The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

 Yes.
 You can withdraw your request at any time, up to the very last moment before MAID is administered.
-In fact, the physician administering MAID is required to ask you this immediately before proceeding.
+In fact, the physician or the specialized nurse practitioner (SNP) administering MAID is required to ask you this immediately before proceeding.

 Is it possible to postpone my request once the date has been set?